williamwutq/game_HappyHex/README.md

 > - Report bugs by create an [issue](https://github.com/williamwutq/game_HappyHex/issues).
 > - The most recent release have ***two*** detected bug:
 >   - Autoplay GUI not updated when python processor unexpectedly close #79.
 Fix not planned.
->   - Desynconization between game and logger when on autoplay fast mode.
-Fix not planned currently.

 ---